He tiro whānui ki Te Tahua Whakakaha (wāhanga tuarua)

 Te Tahua Whakakaha Cultural Sector Capability Fund supports the cultural sector to adapt to the COVID-19 environment by funding activities that build skills and knowledge, and provide access to advice, services, tools and resources.

 Following round one, Manatū Taonga has reviewed the fund settings and refined our delivery approach for round two.
-The second round is planned to open in early November 2021.
+Given the uncertainty created by alert levels restrictions responding to the Delta outbreak, and the need to focus immediate challenges, it is likely that Round two will now take place in early 2022.
 We expect this round to be the final Capability funding round.

 To support the cultural sector to develop capability to adapt and respond to the challenges of COVID-19.

 Cultural sector practitioners, organisations and businesses are better able to:

 - plan and safely deliver activities to New Zealand audiences and customers during COVID-19 alert levels